MorphiaOrg/morphia-docs/content/morphia/2.5/configuration.md

 3. `snake` This transforms element names in to their [snake case](https://en.wikipedia.org/wiki/Snake_case) versions.
 For those coming from a Python background or who work with Python developers regularly, this should look familiar.
 4. `camel` This transforms element names in to their [camel case](https://en.wikipedia.org/wiki/Camel_case) versions.
-This is the form most java developers will be familiar with.
+This is the form most Java developers will be familiar with.
 5. `kebab` This transforms element names in to their [kebab case](https://en.wikipedia.org/wiki/Kebab_case) versions.
 This looks exactly like the `snake case` but with `-` instead of `_` so that it looks like it's on a kebab skewer.